Sigma 105mm f/1.4 for Nikon and Other Lenses: Photographing the same subject with Sigma, Tamron and Nikon lenses

 Sigma 105mm f/1.4 @f/5.6, Nikon 28-300mm @f/5.6

-In the above images I looked at the bokeh created with different lenses, but also at the overall “look” and feel of the images taken with different lenses.
+In the above images, I looked at the bokeh created with different lenses and the overall “look” and feel of the images taken with different lenses.

 As always, thanks for stopping by!